 The elementary school principal is hired by and is accountable to the pastor for the operation of the school.
 The principal is expected to abide by the established policies and procedures of the Diocese of Gary, the Office of Catholic Schools, and the directives of the Superintendent of Catholic Schools.
 The principal participates in the annual performance review as outlined by the Office of Catholic Schools.

-The principal serves the school in a professional manner and acts in accordance with Catholic doctrine and moral teachings.
-The principal ensures that the school is integral to the mission of evangelization of the parish/diocese by giving witness to Gospel living, promoting spiritual and educational developments, and managing the organization and fiscal vitality of the school.
+The principal serves the school i a professional manner and acts in accordance with Catholic doctrine and moral teachings.
+The principal ensures that the school is integral to the mission of evangelization of the parish/diocese by giving witness to Gospel living, promoting spiritual and educational development, and managing the organization and fiscal vitality of the school.

 - In collaboration with the pastor, promotes and facilitates an environment that ensures the Catholic identity of the school.